When you purchase through links on our site, we may earn a commission. Here’s how it works.

 - Linoleic acid and Omega-6 fatty acid – helps maintain a good coat and immune system

-- Antioxidants and vitamin E – promotes good immunity
+- Antioxidants and vitamin E – promote good immunity

 - Fiber – critical for gut health